 Bob Caporale, President of Sequent Learning Networks, shares the steps to developing an effective product strategy and how to adapt a strategy based on customer insights.

-It’s easy to get caught up in the everyday demands on your time and lose sight of the big picture.
-Product managers are used to tackling data analysis, presentations, customer visits, team meetings and whatever else it takes to make the next release or meet numbers.
-However, as Bob discusses on this episode, it’s critical for product managers to take time out of their busy schedules to plan ahead and develop a strategy.
+It’s easy to get caught up in the everyday demands of your time and lose sight of the big picture.
+Product managers are used to tackling data analysis, presentations, customer visits, team meetings, and whatever else it takes to make the next release or meet numbers.
+However, as Bob discusses in this episode, it’s critical for product managers to take time out of their busy schedules to plan ahead and develop a strategy.